-Water quality samples to be analyzed for all constituents for which SMCs have been set (arsenic, nitrate as nitrogen, 1,2,3-trichloropropane, gross alpha radioactivity, TDS, and hexavalent chromium) shall be collected twice annually during the spring and fall.
-General steps for water quality sampling include depth to groundwater measurement prior to purging, multi-meter calibration, installation of sampling pump, if required, purging of the well casing, water quality sample collection in lab-specified bottles, and following standard chain-of-custody guidelines for sample preservation and transport.
+Water quality samples to be analyzed for all constituents for which SMCs have been set (arsenic, nitrate as nitrogen, 1,2,3-trichloropropane (1,2,3-TCP), gross alpha radioactivity, TDS, and hexavalent chromium) shall be collected at least twice annually during seasonal highs and lows, preferably at the same time that groundwater level measurements are collected.
+Wells with an observed MT exceedance during the last three years shall be sampled quarterly.
+General steps for water quality sampling include depth to groundwater measurement prior to purging, multi-meter calibration, installation of sampling pump (if required), purging of the well casing, water quality sample collection in lab-specified bottles, and following standard chain-of-custody guidelines for sample preservation and transport.
 All analyses should be performed by a laboratory certified under the State Environmental Laboratory Accreditation Program.
 The following data collection protocols should be followed by the field technician in addition to protocols identified in the USGS National Manual for the Collection of Water-Quality Data: